 Revenue is recognized when the earnings process is complete, as evidenced by an agreement between the customer and the Company, when delivery has occurred, when the fee is fixed or determinable and when collection is reasonably assured.
-Amounts received from customers in advance of revenue recognition are deferred as deferred revenue liabilities.
 The Company presents revenues net of taxes collected from customers at the time of sale to be remitted to governmental authorities, including sales and use taxes.
 No element of financing is deemed present as the sales are made with credit terms standard for the market.